 We can see how, in the moment of rupture and transition, citizens embrace new tools and create new repertoires of action to overcome the crisis of knowledgeability.
-There is the possibility for citizens to
+There is the possibility for citizens to communicate instantly with frontline services over portals and social media and make themselves heard and have their demands met, thanks to Twitter 'Town Halls' and other online forums..

 The new repertoires of action are drawing from new data cultures.
 When the tools for civic intelligence are democratised, citizens are able to use data to challenge or shape official narratives.
-In the Philippines, in 2013, when typhoon Haiyan struck, the Philippines Open Data Task Force was able to set up a microsite within a week to provide open data on relief donations given by countries and international organisations, allowing citizens to monitor the relief efforts (Baleos et al. 2017).
-Crowd-sourcing allowed for geolocating fire hazards in Warwick Junction in South Africa, enabling small traders to hold a dialogue with the municipality about occupational safety (Diga 2017b).
+When typhoon Haiyan struck the Philippines in 2013, the Philippines Open Data Task Force was able to set up a microsite within a week to provide open data on relief donations given by countries and international organisations, allowing citizens to monitor the relief efforts (Baleos et al. 2017).
+Crowd-sourcing allowed for geolocating fire hazards in Warwick market in South Africa, enabling small-scale traders to hold a dialogue with the municipality about occupational safety (Diga 2017b).
 In Decidim Barcelona, real-time tracking of metadata in participation exercises offers the ability to see patterns and potentially correct course, thus creating real-time transparency and accountability (Pena-Lopez 2017b).
 In Brazil, the process of Marco Civil and its archiving in the public domain has nurtured civic alliances that came together during the process, furthering their engagement in issues of Internet policy (Valente et al. 2017b).
 In Uruguay, civil society organisations are developing apps that will enable citizen engagement and use of public information (Rivoir and Landinelli 2017b).
 At a broader level, with initiatives such as D-CENT in Europe, the creation of technology resources for democracy is galvanising a new generation of actors who see such engagement as an important goal.

 However, democratic traditions and guarantees do need to exist for people to appropriate the digital opportunity fully.
 For instance, if a historical engagement with public information is absent, then open data can become a lost, or partially realised, opportunity.
-In India, civil society was able to seize the opportunity for social audit presented by the open data portal of the national employment guarantee programme, because of a strong culture among citizens on the margins of asserting their right to information.
+In India, civil society was able to seize the opportunity for social audit presented by the Open Data portal of the national employment guarantee programme, because of a strong culture among citizens on the margins of asserting their right to information.

-In addition, higher-level techno-capabilities are required to make the best of a given online platform - to seek information, monitor, and demand accountability for the process and results.
+In addition, higher-level techno-capabilities are required to make the best of a given online platform to seek information, monitor and demand accountability for the process and results.
 Advanced technocapabilities are required to engage at the meta-level of participation, that is, to take part in designing the platform itself.
 In such a scenario, citizens and civil society organisations with technical expertise and capabilities to reshape code become the necessary intermediaries to realise the right to be heard in times when voice is datafied.
-This is noticed in India, South Africa and the Philippines, where NGOs and civil society play the role of data intermediaries in connecting state and citizen (Bharthur 2017b; Diga 2017b; Baleos et al. 2017).
+This is noticed in India, the Philippines and South Africa, where NGOs and civil society play the role of data intermediaries in connecting state and citizen (Bharthur 2017b; Diga 2017b; Baleos et al. 2017).